Friday, January 29, 2016

 Friday, January 22, 2016

-On hot summer weekends the rock is festooned with kids who, under their parents’ loose supervision, enjoy a refreshing dip in the ocean.
-We relax on our second floor ocean-side deck, listening to the shrieks of laughter, and the excited barking of pets – free from leashes and happily terrorizing other dogs.
+On hot summer weekends, the rock is festooned with kids who, under their parents’ loose supervision, enjoy a refreshing dip in the ocean.
+We relax on our second-floor ocean-side deck, listening to the shrieks of laughter and the excited barking of unleashed pets.

 Even the family pets get in on the act, hauling the fish to shore as they are hooked on the line.
 Dinner!

-Other times the rock is inhabited with a gang of noisy pelicans.
+Other times, the rock is inhabited by a gang of noisy pelicans.
 They are also fishing for dinner; scattered in the waves, perched on the edge of the outcropping, feasting on a run of sardines passing through.

 It looks like fun, although the water is not very deep where the waves break, and the coral rocks make a tough landing.